Bram Stoker: Legacy

-Commemorations

 A monument to Stoker has been erected at the Borgo Pass, 45 kilometres from Bistritz (Romania) at an altitude of 1,200 metres.

-On 8 November 2012, Stoker was honoured with a Google Doodle on Google's homepage commemorating the 165th anniversary of his birth.

 An annual festival takes place in Dublin, the birthplace of Bram Stoker, in honour of his literary achievements.
 The Dublin City Council Bram Stoker Festival encompasses spectacles, literary events, film, family-friendly activities and outdoor events, and takes place every October Bank Holiday Weekend in Dublin.
 The festival is supported by the Bram Stoker Estate and is funded by Dublin City Council.
+Dacre Stoker, Stoker's great grand-nephew, his wife Jennes Stroker and Stoker's great-grandson Robin Guy MacCaw, are the co-owners of Bram Stoker LLC, which represents the descents of Bram Stoker in the UK and controls the international rights and trademarks of the Bram Stoker Estate.